Kitchen Declutter | Steps For a Minimalist Kitchen

 In addition to my mail system, I do have one basket on my kitchen counter where I allow things to be hidden.
 I use this basket to hide, pens, papers, notebooks, and my planner.

 I clean this out regularly and don’t let it become a free for all basket.
 It is for the items in the kitchen that tend to make the countertop their home.
+This basket and my mail system are a huge part of how I keep my countertops clutter-free.

-I love when my kitchen is super tidy and clean and hope you can find peace in your kitchen through a kitchen declutter.
+I love it when my kitchen is super tidy and clean and hope you can find peace in your kitchen through a kitchen declutter.

 If You Need More Help Keeping A Clean Home